kognise/obsidian-aviation/FAR/Volume 2/D Airmen/0065 Certification  airmen other than flight crewmembers.md

 \(c\) The holder of a certificate issued under this part that is suspended, revoked, or no longer effective shall return it to the Administrator.

-\(d\) Except for temporary certificates issued under §65.13, the holder of a paper certificate issued under this part may not exercise the privileges of that certificate after March 31, 2013.
+\(d\) Except for temporary certificates issued under [[Volume 2/D Airmen/0065 Certification  airmen other than flight crewmembers.md#§65.13   Temporary certificate.|§65.13]], the holder of a paper certificate issued under this part may not exercise the privileges of that certificate after March 31, 2013.

 \[Doc.
 No. 22052, 47 FR 35693, Aug.
 16, 1982, as amended by Amdt.
 65-51, 73 FR 10668, Feb.
 28, 2008\]